Font Substitution dialog box

 Displays the font name used for substitution according to the mapping, which is actually used in the drawing.
 This can be different from the font the Text style refers to.

-Note: If an MTEXT uses a font directly instead of through a Text Style, this font will not be listed anywhere in the interface, and it will not be listed when the font is absent.
+• If an MTEXT uses a font directly instead of through a Text Style, this font is not listed anywhere in the interface and is not listed when the font is absent.

-Also, when a font is present, but an MTEXT uses characters that the font does not support, the program will try to use an alternative font for those characters.
+• When a font is present, but an MTEXT uses characters that the font does not support, the program tries to use an alternative font for those characters.
 This alternative font is not listed in the Font Substitution dialog box.